The Wealthy Barber

-The Wealthy Barber (full title: The Wealthy Barber: The Common Sense Guide to Successful Financial Planning) is a financial planning book franchise by Canadian author David Chilton.
-The first book in the series was in the business fable genre, using the story of fictional characters to convey financial advice.
+The Wealthy Barber is a financial planning media franchise by Canadian author David Chilton.
+The first book in the series, first published in 1989 (full title: The Wealthy Barber: The Common Sense Guide to Successful Financial Planning) is in the business fable genre, using the story of fictional characters to convey financial advice.

+A sequel without the fable structure, The Wealthy Barber Returns, was published in 2011.
+A rewritten version of the original narrative, with the full title The Wealthy Barber: The Fully Updated All-Time Canadian Classic, followed in 2025.
+TV specials and a podcast based on the books have also been produced.

 Plot summary

 The book is structured around a story of three people in their late 20s visiting Roy, the title character, for lessons in financial planning.
 Each chapter of the book describes a different visit and a different element of financial planning.
 Each month along with their lessons the three students are required to start carrying out the actions prescribed by Roy.
 In addition to these individuals, Roy also shares his financial knowledge with the customers of his barber shop.

-The story is set primarily in Sarnia, Ontario, where Roy has been operating a barber shop for several decades.
+The story (in Canadian editions) is set primarily in Sarnia, Ontario, where Roy has been operating a barber shop for several decades.
 As a young man, Roy had planned to become a lawyer, but those plans were derailed.
 He ended up taking over his father's barber shop.
 Worried about money, Roy visited Mr. White, one of the town's wealthiest men, and asked for advice on financial planning.
 This advice paved the way for Roy's accumulating wealth.

 The basis of the book is Roy's advice to "save 10 per cent of all that you earn and invest it for long-term growth."
 In that, it draws from the advice first set forth in The Richest Man in Babylon.
 Subsequent chapters discuss wills and life insurance, RRSPs, buying a home, income tax and saving and spending.

 Roy (and thus Chilton) is not as harshly anti-debt as some other authors, like Dave Ramsey.
 However Roy does advise that extra money should go to pay off debt, and that credit cards are "anathema" to well-run personal finances.
 Roy does believe that if you are investing 10% and maxing out your RRSP, day-to-day spending doesn't matter too much to your overall financial picture.

+A U.S. version with discussion of topics such as IRAs was also released; the third edition was published in 1997.

+The updated 2025 edition of the Canadian version adds discussion of additional account types and products introduced in Canada since 1989, including TFSAs, FHSAs, and ETFs, as well as the impacts of social media influencers on financial behaviour.